Inner Circle (professional wrestling): Independent endeavors

 Jericho then began pursuing another match with MJF, who stated that he would first have to defeat a gauntlet of opponents selected by MJF, in a series dubbed the "Labors of Jericho".
-Jericho would defeat each of MJF's handpicked opponents (Shawn Spears, Nick Gage, Juventud Guerrera and Wardlow) and faced MJF in the final labor on the August 18 episode of Dynamite, but he was defeated.
+Jericho defeated each of MJF's handpicked opponents (Shawn Spears, Nick Gage, Juventud Guerrera and Wardlow) and faced MJF in the final labor on the August 18 episode of Dynamite, but he was defeated.
 Jericho demanded one more match, stipulating that if he lost, he would retire from in-ring competition, which MJF accepted.
 At All Out on September 5, Jericho defeated MJF to maintain his career and end their feud.

-On the June 30th edition of AEW Dynamite, Sammy Guevara would lose to MJF after Spears hit him with a chair to the head.
-On the August 18th episode of Dynamite, Guevara would announce his engagement to his girlfriend.
-Later in the night, Guevara would defeat Shawn Spears.
+On the June 30th edition of AEW Dynamite, Sammy Guevara lost to MJF after Spears hit him with a chair to the head.
+On the August 18th episode of Dynamite, Guevara announced his engagement to his girlfriend.
+Later in the night, Guevara defeated Shawn Spears.